Roscoe Karns

 Roscoe Karns (September 7, 1891 – February 6, 1970) was an American actor who appeared in nearly 150 films between 1915 and 1964.
 He specialized in cynical, wise-cracking (and often tipsy) characters, and his rapid-fire delivery enlivened many comedies and crime thrillers in the 1930s and 1940s.

 Acting career

 Karns began acting with a San Diego stock company when he was still in high school.
 "I’ve never earned a dime outside of show business.
-I can't even claim having a newspaper route as a kid," he claimed.
+I can't even claim having a newspaper route as a kid," he declared.